chinjieh/simple-unity-object-history/README.md

 ## Installation

 ### Option A: Install as Unity Package (download release)
-1. Download a release build
+1. Download a release build.
-2. Install the .zip file as a [Unity Local Package].
+2. Install the .zip file as a [Unity Local Package][unity-local-package].

 ### Option B: Install as Unity Package (source)
 1. Download or clone the repository.
-2. Install the `simple-unity-object-history` folder as a [Unity Local Package].
+2. Install the `simple-unity-object-history` folder as a [Unity Local Package][unity-local-package].

 ### Option C: Copy and Paste
 1. Download or clone the repository.